Shelter, Sleeping and Heating

 Most people don’t realize that you need to keep your tent ventilated at night.
 This may sound a little strange and counterintuitive at first, but there’s a good reason for it.
 The heat from your body and the moisture in your breath will condense onto your tent walls and make everything in your tent slightly damp…and cold.
 Now that we mention this, you’ve seen this before, haven’t you?
 Now you know.

 If you’ve built a fire, heat up a few 5 to 15-pound rocks by your fire for about an hour or so.
+Once hot, those rocks will put off constant heat for a long time.
 Pull them away from the fire and let them cool down for a bit.
 Once they are cool enough to handle (but still very warm) wrap them in towels and put them in the foot of your sleeping bag or place them in the center of your tent.
 Remember those mylar thermal blankets that you taped to the tent ceiling?
 Well, that will reflect all that heat back down at you and your tent should stay warm for hours.

 Fill a water bottle with hot water and put it in your sleeping bag.
 Works great.